Sahm rule: Implementation

-The Sahm Rule was published by The St. Louis Federal Reserve Bank's Federal Reserve Economic Data (FRED) system in October 2019.
+The Sahm rule was published by The St. Louis Federal Reserve bank's Federal Reserve Economic Data (FRED) system in October 2019.
 It is retroactively calculated to evaluate performance from past recessions.
 The recession rule is defined as:

-"Sahm Recession Indicator signals the start of a recession when the three-month moving average of the national unemployment rate (U3) rises by 0.50 percentage points or more relative to its low during the previous 12 months."

 Relying on the change in unemployment from the previous 12 months means the natural rate of unemployment is seamlessly integrated.
 A rule relying on a fixed level of unemployment, in contrast, cannot take into account drifts caused by changes in demographics, technology, or labor market frictions.

 The rule only relies on a single data series, national unemployment, which is published monthly by the BLS.
 This differentiates the index from other recession indicators based on statistical models, which may rely on dozens of inputs.
 Further, unemployment can be more easily understood than complex financial series.

+Historical accuracy

+The Sahm rule is a robust tool that has been very accurate in identifying a downturn in the business cycle and almost always doesn't trigger outside of a recession.
+The simplicity of the calculation contributes to its reliability.
+The Sahm rule signals the early stages (onset) of a recession and generated only two false positive recession alerts since the year 1959 (there have been 11 recessions since 1950); in both instances — in 1959 and 1969 — it was just a little untimely, with the recession warning appearing a few months before a slide in the U.S. economy began.
+In the case of the false positive warning related to the year 1959 it was followed by an actual recession six months later.
+The Sahm rule typically signals a recession before GDP data makes it clear.

+The Sahm rule is designed to indicate that the U.S. economy is in the early months of a recession, rather than forecasting future recessions.
+While the historical performance and timeliness of the Sahm rule has been very accurate, the reliability of the Sahm rule in today's economy has been questioned by many economists (including Claudia Sahm) due to several distortions and there is reason to believe that the economy might act differently this time around due to unique unusual conditions.
+This suggests that caution should be exercised when interpreting the Sahm rule in the current unprecedented economic situation.
+Like all economic indicators, it should be considered alongside other economic data and indicators.
+However, the Sahm Rule remains a valuable tool for economists and policymakers for early detection of economic downturns.

+In summary, the Sahm rule's reliability lies in its consistent performance throughout various economic climates, particularly in signaling the beginning of a recession with a high degree of accuracy.